-Back though the ’80s and early ’90s, Arby’s used to roll out sets of glasses for the Christmas season that you could purchase.
+Back through the ’80s and early ’90s, Arby’s used to roll out sets of glasses for the Christmas season that you could purchase.
 There were various sets they released including goblets, tumblers, and just regular old glasses.

-These glasses with their winter wonderland scene etched on them is one of the images in my mind that I associate with my Christmas nostalgia.
-I’m enamoured with these damn things and want to get a set of them for my own Christmases going forward.
+These glasses with their winter wonderland scene etched on them are one of the images in my mind that I associate with my Christmas nostalgia.
+I’m enamored with these damn things and want to get a set of them for my own Christmases going forward.
 I see these exact glasses for sale on Etsy at different points, but I’ve never ordered them.
 I’m going to, but I just haven’t gotten around to pulling the trigger yet.

 They are quite lovely.
 The etched scene of snow-covered trees with snow on the ground around them, and the little etched snowflakes falling all around.
 And then they added a touch of class by rimming them in gold.
 It all comes together to make a very festive type of wine glass for the holidays.
 As I mentioned, these came in different shapes throughout the years, but these were the only ones my family had.

 But anyway, if any of you out there can fill in the gaps in my memory of what year they were released or any other details about them, I’d appreciate it.
-Or alternately, if your family had them and you want to share memories, drop them in the comments below!
+Or Alternatively, if your family had them and you want to share memories, drop them in the comments below!

 I bought mine in 1989-1990.
 I a complete 8 piece set of each style plus the same in the Holly design.
 I bought them 2 at a time.
 Going to several Arby’s to compete my collection before the stopped selling them.
 I love the style and treasure them because of the hard work it took to collect them all.

 I actually still have a set of Christmas glasses I bought at Arby’s in the early 90’s when I was first married!
 They have held up well over the years.
 We only use them on Christmas Eve.
 I am pretty sure they were discontinued the next year because I recall wanting to get more that year and not being able to.